Badiucao

+Biography

-Early life and education
+Early life

-Badiucao was born in c.
-1986 and raised in urban Shanghai.
+Badiucao was born in 1986 and raised in urban Shanghai.
 His paternal grandfather was a pioneer filmmaker, who was persecuted after the communists came to power, sent to laogai farms in Qinghai during the Anti-Rightist Campaign, and starved to death.
 A few years later, his father became an orphan when his grandmother died in poverty on Chinese New Year's Eve.
 His father grew up with the help of neighbours and strived for university education, but was denied admission because of family ties.

+Education

 Badiucao had no formal training in art while in China.
 He studied law at the East China University of Political Science and Law.
-He and his dormmates accidentally watched the documentary The Gate of Heavenly Peace after it was hidden in a pirated Taiwanese drama.
-Disillusioned with China, he moved to Australia to study in 2009.
+He and his dorm-mates accidentally watched the documentary The Gate of Heavenly Peace after it was hidden in a pirated Taiwanese drama.
+Disillusioned with China, he moved to Australia to study in 2009, becoming a citizen later.
 He worked as a kindergarten teacher for many years.

+Career

-His first political cartoon was about the Wenzhou train collision in 2011.
+Badiucao first political cartoon as published in 2011 and had the Wenzhou train collision as subject.

+His works had been published in BBC, CNN, China Digital Times and Hong Kong Free Press; and also had been used by Amnesty International and Freedom House.

+Badiucao's works have also featured exhibitions in the US, Australia, Italy, Czech Republic and Poland.

 According to a 2013 interview, Badiucao admired three other Chinese political cartoonists at the time—Hexie Farm, Rebel Pepper and Kuang Biao.

+End of anonymity

+Until June 2019, Badiucao wore a mask at public events to maintain as much anonymity as possible.

+According to Badiucao, the Chinese regime may have identified him after a fellow dissident posted on X that he worked as an assistant to Chinese artist and dissident Ai Weiwei, which linked him to him.

+In June 2019, Badiucao made his face public in a documentary titled "China’s Artful Dissident," as well as personal details about his life (such as his age, professional degree, and university he graduated from) because after Chinese authorities had identified him, his relatives were threatened and he no longer had a reason to remain anonymous.
+As Badiucao reported to Agence France-Presse, the harassment of his relatives could now be publicly exposed after his anonymity ended.

 Style and approach

-Badiucao utilizes satire and pop culture references to convey his message.
+Badiucao uses satire and pop culture references to convey his message.
 He often manipulates archetypal images from Communist Party propaganda to make subversive political statements.
-His work has been used or published by Amnesty International, Freedom House, BBC, CNN and China Digital Times, and has been exhibited around the world.

 He asserts that the government authorities in China are very concerned that their suppression of human rights activism is attracting attention from international media.

-In an early 2016 interview, he stated that “Cartoons and portraits can create a unified visual symbol, which can help spread the message and attract sustained attention, in order to create pressure from public opinion.
-Maybe this pressure can improve the situation for those who are imprisoned, as well as comfort the family members of the persecuted.”
+In an early 2016 interview, he stated that "Cartoons and portraits can create a unified visual symbol, which can help spread the message and attract sustained attention, in order to create pressure from public opinion.
+Maybe this pressure can improve the situation for those who are imprisoned, as well as comfort the family members of the persecuted."